blakepell/QuickmudLua/README.md

 a_new_mob:say("I'm a new mob")
 ```

-A list of global functions and be seen with 'luahlep global'.
+A list of global functions and be seen with 'luahelp global'.
 These can be called directly from scripts as long as the security is sufficient.

 Examples:
 ```